koustubha-prog/automl79/README.md

 ## About The App
 This app is an automated exploratory data analysis (EDA) tool for tabular data.
-Simply upload your CSV file and explore your data with one-click.
+Simply upload your CSV file and explore your data with *one click*.
 This app also allows you to quickly locate variables with the most potential for prediction tasks using [mutual information](https://www.kaggle.com/ryanholbrook/mutual-information).

 ### Example Datasets
 The app includes the following built-in data sets to demonstrate functionalies: